03-JS/LC-VEGA/README.md

 - VEGA, transmit / send [message]

-These are the messages you can send:
+This is the defualt set of messages you can send:

 - YES
 - NO
 - OKAY
 - HELP
+- THANKS
 - ITEMS
 - MAIN
 - FIRE
 - GIANT
+- GIANTS
 - DOG
+- DOGS
 - WORM
+- WORMS
 - BABOONS
 - HAWKS
 - DANGER